Signatures (Basic): Request E-Signatures from Clients

 • If you need to change your name or initials, click and edit the field.

-• Once you send the document to the client, the document is considered signed by your firm, and the client can see this.
+• Once you send the document to the client, the document is considered signed by your firm, and the client can see this (excluding QES/AdES signatures).

 • If signature fields for firm reps are added, and the document hasn’t been signed by the client yet, you still have time to cancel the e-signature request if needed.

-• The document’s audit trail shows who created each firm rep’s signature field on the document.
+• The document’s audit trail shows who created each firm rep’s signature field in the document.

 Reminding clients to e-sign documents

 Whenever you send a document for e-signing, a notification goes out.
-Users linked to the account—who have Notify toggled on—receive the notification.
+Users who are linked to the account and have Notify toggled on receive the notification.
 You can check which users have Notify toggled on by going to an account’s Info tab and viewing the Contacts section.

 Manual reminders (resending)